 During the past decade, Colorado students (grades 5-12) have identified the need for many policy changes that later became reality.
 Examples of student study and action include restricting medical marijuana clinics near schools, repair of outdated school bath room facilities, distracted driving policies, healthier food in school cafeteria, daily physical education for elementary students.
 Many issues that students have researched are still on the policy agenda including in-state college tuition for undocumented students, four-day school week,” zero tolerance” behavior policies in public schools, wildlife on highways and lottery games dedicated to education.

-State and Local Project Citizen Showcases
+State Project Citizen Showcases